Rules & Regulations

 - An abandoned motor vehicle, in accordance with state law.

-- Any vehicle found on campus that has received three (3) or more unregistered tickets for failure to properly display a permit.
+- Any vehicle found on campus that has received three (3) or more unregistered tickets for failure to register vehicle license plate number and state with LSU Parking & Transportation Services.

 - Parking, stopping, or standing at a red, yellow, blue, or purple curb or area.